kiosc-france/teleport/rfd/0156-notifications.md

 message Notification {
    // kind is the resource kind ("notification"). string kind = 1;
-   // sub_kind is the optional resource subkind.
-This is unused. string sub_kind = 2;
+   // sub_kind represents the unique kind of notification this is, eg. `access-request-approved` string sub_kind = 2;
    // version is the resource version. string version = 3;
    // id is the UUID of the notification, in UUIDv7 format. string id = 4;
-   // type represents the unique type of notification this is, eg. `access-request-approved`. string type = 5;
    // metadata is the notification's metadata.
 This contains the notification's title, description and labels.
-   Metadata metadata = 6;
+   Metadata metadata = 5;
-   // created is when the notification was created, in UNIX time. google.protobuf.Timestamp created = 7;
+   // created is when the notification was created, in UNIX time. google.protobuf.Timestamp created = 6;
    // ttl is how long the notification should last before expiring.
 This will default to 30 days if left empty. google.protobuf.Duration ttl = 7;
 }